vlio20/utils-decorators/README.md

 ## @after (method)
-Invocation of the decorated method will cause execution of the provided `func` method before the invocation of the decorated method.
+Invocation of the decorated method will cause execution of the provided `func` method after the invocation of the decorated method.

 ```typescript
 function after(config: AfterConfig): Afterable;